Anthony Slama

-Anthony Thomas Slama (born January 6, 1984) is a former professional baseball relief pitcher.
+Anthony Thomas Slama (born January 6, 1984) is an American former professional baseball relief pitcher.
 He is 6'3", and weighs 207 lbs., and bats and throws right-handed.
-He played in Major League Baseball for the Minnesota Twins.
+He played in Major League Baseball (MLB) for the Minnesota Twins.

 Career

 College

 After playing at Mater Dei High School, Slama played two seasons of college baseball at Santa Ana College from 2004-2005, before transferring to the University of San Diego, where he played for the Toreros in 2006.
 Slama was selected in the 39th round of the 2006 Major League Baseball Draft by the Minnesota Twins.
 However, he did not sign and returned to San Diego for the 2007 season.
 Prior to the 2007 draft, he signed a professional contract with Minnesota.